HoboChen/hoboreadpapers/distributed-system/03-raft.md

 Consensus algorithms typically arise in the context of *replicated state machines*.

-Replicated state machines are used to solve a varity of fault tolerance problems in distributed systems, e.g. GFS, HDFS and RAMCloud.
+Replicated state machines are used to solve a varity of fault tolerance problems in distributed systems, e.g. GFS, HDFS and RAMCloud, mainly for managing leader election and storing configuration that must survive leader crashes.
 Examples of replcated state machines include Chubby and ZooKeeper.

 Replicated state machines are typically implemented using a replicated log.
 Keeping the replcated log consistent is the job of the consensus algorithm, which is to: